ragardner/tksheet/DOCUMENTATION.md

 You can change these settings after initialization using the `set_options()` function.

 ---
-# **Table Colors**
+# **Sheet Colors**

 To change the colors of individual cells, rows or columns use the functions listed under [highlighting cells](https://github.com/ragardner/tksheet/wiki/Version-7#highlighting-cells).

-For the colors of specific parts of the table such as gridlines and backgrounds use the function `set_options()`, keyword arguments specific to table colors are listed below.
-All the other `set_options()` arguments can be found [here](https://github.com/ragardner/tksheet/wiki/Version-7#table-options-and-other-functions).
+For the colors of specific parts of the table such as gridlines and backgrounds use the function `set_options()`, keyword arguments specific to sheet colors are listed below.
+All the other `set_options()` arguments can be found [here](https://github.com/ragardner/tksheet/wiki/Version-7#sheet-options-and-other-functions).

 Use a tkinter color or a hex string e.g.